-As measured data becomes available during the drilling programme, the suitability of the geostatistical and chemical engineering approaches is investigated, with emphasis on understanding the role of deep faults at the Eden Project site.
+Using measured data obtined during the drilling programme, the suitability of the geostatistical and chemical engineering approaches has been investigated, with emphasis on understanding the role of deep faults at the Eden Project site.
 The findings are being used to propose a generic approach to modelling the geothermal resource in place for future deep fault geothermal systems in the UK and overseas.

 - Data relating to the variation in temperature with depth and its implication for the local-to-regional heat flux

 - Comparison of modelling approaches for an engineered geothermal system in a deep underground fault

 - Scenario analysis of an engineered geothermal system at the Eden Project site